-“Classic meets contemporary at this stylish yet unpretentious hotel and spa in Cheltenham’s stuccoed centre”
+“Classic meets contemporary at this stylish yet unpretentious hotel in Cheltenham’s stuccoed centre”

 It’s sexy and sophisticated, but not at all showy.
 A relaxed, contemporary approach extends from the staff uniforms (khaki trousers and Converse plimsolls) and unusual reception desk (a laptop perched on a rough wooden sphere) to the open kitchen in the informal restaurant and the technological wizardry in the 61 rooms.
-The building hasn’t lost its Regency soul, however: period touches include sash windows, fireplaces and a conservatory, and the divine treatments on offer continue Cheltenham’s spa tradition.
+The building hasn’t lost its Regency soul, however: period touches include sash windows, fireplaces and a conservatory.
 It's a striking fusion, and it really works.

 - Lashings of style with a low-key ambiance - ideal for laid-back breaks, trend-setters, families and business types alike